 60th birthday holiday ideas

 If your birthday falls in the warmer months, a villa holiday can be a great way to get people together without the formality of a hotel stay.
-Out of the school summer holidays villas can be very reasonably priced, and if you keep it short haul, airfares are cheap, if you book well ahead.
+Out of the school summer holidays, villas can be very reasonably priced, and if you keep it short haul, airfares are cheap, if you book well ahead.
 Menorca is a great choice, particularly if you’ve younger children in tow – lovely beaches, atmospheric villages and an authentic Spanish feel.

-Or if you fancy adding a little history into the mix try Crete; it’s littered with stunning ancient sites and a great place for walking.
-It’s a great destination in spring and autumn.
+If you fancy adding a little history into the mix try Crete; it’s littered with stunning ancient sites and a great place for walking.
+It works really well in spring and autumn.
 In the winter months, Lanzarote is a good bet, with reliable temperatures and a quirky volcanic landscape to explore.